ShahriyarR/hexagonal-user-service/README.md

-# hexagonal-user-login
+# Eventsourcing User service using Hexagonal Architecture and ReadOnce objects

-The demo User Login service with Eventsourcing, using Hexagonal Architecture
+The demo User service with Eventsourcing, using Hexagonal Architecture and ReadOnce objects